R2ToolDroid/ODrive-Control/README.md

 I use this Board:
 [Odrive-V36](https://eu.odriverobotics.com/shop/odrive-v36)

-The Basic Concept uses two mixed PWM Channels to Control the Droid.
+The Basic Concept uses two mixed PWM Channels on PIN 3 and PIN 4 to Control the Droid.

 ## The Failsafe sould be engaged in your RC Reciever!!!
 ## PWM ODrive can't do Failsave it self!!!